DarkGhostHunter/Lararut/README.md

 }
 ```

-Or use in your Controllers to, in this case, only filter Ruts which are valid.
+Or use in your Controllers to, in this case, only filter RUTs which are valid.

 ```php
 <?php